 The secure P2P file sharing becomes a store for huge data.
 It is not wise to store all the data on the public Blockchain.
 The service must support authentication and authorization.
 This will enable storage of personal information required for KYC.
 There are a few open source secure P2P file sharing softwares already available for this.

-The regulatory rules as well can also be stored here.
-The section on Scripting Language has some more information on the regulatory rules and its storage.
+The regulatory rules can also be stored here.
+The section on scripting language has some more information on the regulatory rules and its storage.

 Public Key Infrastructure technology enables creation of tokens / certificates valid until a specific time.
 These tokens could be issued by the regulatory nodes which act as Certificate Authority.
 A hierarchy of Certificate Authority can be formed.

-At least two digital signatures are needed for executing a transaction.
-One from an accredited regulatory node and the other from the owner(s) of coins.
-Cryptographic concepts like hashing functions and digital signatures etc. are already implemented in the public Blockchains.
-One may familiarize with those here.
+At least two digital signatures are needed to execute a transaction. one from an accredited regulatory node and one from the coin owner(s).
+Cryptographic concepts like hashing functions, digital signatures, etc. are already implemented in the public blockchains.
+Those present may be familiar.

 We cannot rely upon the timestamps provided by clocks on computers.
 These can be tampered by notorious nodes.
 The most effective timestamping can be achieved by using the Blockchain.

 Each block is like a tick of a global clock.
 In that sense, the depth of the main chain is the number of ticks from epoch.
 This can be a light-weight, higher frequency auxiliary Blockchain.